 Bean family (Fabaceae)

 Cultivation: The preference is full sun and average to dry soil.
-Lead Plant is not particular about soil type, and will flourish in loamy, sandy, gravelly, or clay soil.
-It adds nitrogen to the soil.
+Leadplant is not particular about soil type, and it will flourish in loamy, sandy, gravelly, or clay soil.
+This plant adds nitrogen to the soil.
 Partial sun is tolerated, but it will flower less abundantly and have a tendency to sprawl.
 Leadplant is easy to grow, but slow to develop – flowers may not appear for at least 3 years.
 A wire fence or cage may be necessary to protect young plants from rabbits and other herbivores.

-Range & Habitat: Lead Plant occurs primarily in the northern two-thirds of Illinois, where it is occasional.
+Range & Habitat: The native Leadplant occurs primarily in the northern two-thirds of Illinois, where it is occasional.
 In southern Illinois, this plant is uncommon or absent (see Distribution Map).
 Habitats include mesic to dry black soil prairies, sand prairies, gravel prairies, hill prairies, limestone glades, and Black Oak savannas.
-The presence of Lead Plant is a sign of high quality habitat.
+The presence of Leadplant is a sign of high quality habitat.
 Because of its deep roots, recovery from fire is very good.

 Faunal Associations: The flowers of Leadplant attract long-tongued bees, short-tongued bees, and wasps primarily.
 Among the bees are such visitors as bumblebees, Leaf-Cutting bees (Megachile spp.), Green Metallic bees, and Plasterer bees (Colletes spp.); the Andrenid bee, Andrena quintilis, is an oligolege of Leadplant.
 The caterpillars of Colias cesonia (Dogface Sulfur) eat the foliage occasionally, but this butterfly often fails to overwinter successfully in Illinois.
 Other insects that feed on the foliage or flowers of Leadplant include grasshoppers (see Grasshopper Table), caterpillars of moths (see Moth Table), various beetles (see Beetle Table), the plant bug Psallus amorphae, and the leafhopper Scaphytopius cinereus.
 Many of these insects are an important source of food to insectivorous birds and other animals.
 Mammalian herbivores, such as deer, rabbits, and livestock, are very fond of this plant.
 It is high in protein and quite palatable.
 This can make Leadplant difficult to establish in areas where these animals are abundant.